-Charlie is the newest addition to Empowering Strides and Laura's personal horse.
-Charlie was raised in Ellensburg, WA and has basic western training.
-Charlie came to Laura in March 2017 and will be in training before becoming a regular in our lesson program.
-Charlie is incredibly sweet and gentle.
-He welcomes everyone by checking their pockets for cookies 😉 Charlie has been around kids and loves all of the attention.
+Charlie came to Laura in March 2017 and has slowly become a regular in our lesson program.
+Charlie is incredibly sweet and gentle, we joke that he is a large golden retriever.
+He welcomes everyone by checking their pockets for cookies 😉 Charlie is still young and a big goofball.
+He loves all the attention from the riders.
+Charlie's favorite thing is to get head or ear scratches.
 We sincerely hope he loves working with Empowering Strides as much as we do!
-Charlie lives at Pomeroy Stables so make sure to visit him during your lesson.

 Fred, thank you for always keeping our riders safe and teaching everyone you met a thing or two.
 We hope you enjoy retirement!

 Scamper Brand, aka Fred, has had a long and very successful show career.
 Fred has well over 1k points from different associations he is a western pleasure machine!
 In Fred’s spare time, he was the Pacific Northwest Reining Horse Association’s rookie horse of the year (many years ago), he sorts cattle like a fiend, and even is an accomplished jousting horse.
 There is not much left that Fred has not done.
 Fred has taken the scared and nervous riders and given them confidence; he has taken the accomplished riders to the winners circle.
 Fred is the epitome of a “been there, done that” horse with many years left in him to teach others.